electricgecko/MARK/readme.md

 ## Rationale
 - M A R K is a tool for personal bookmarking.
 There is no way to share your bookmarks with others, unless you grant them full access rights.
 - M A R Ks general idea is to create a singular stream of your aesthetic sensibilities, their disparities, their evolution.
 Every image saved becomes part of this stream, called *everything*.
 GimmeBar worked in this way, and I enjoyed it greatly.
-- Images are added via bookmarklet, which can be conveniently dragged to your bookmarks bar from */bookmarklet/*.
+- Images are added via bookmarklet, which can be conveniently dragged to your bookmark bar from */bookmarklet/*.
 - Alternatively, images can be uploaded via drag and drop or via the *upload* button on touch-based devices.
 - Images are always sorted by date saved.
 - The display size of images can be adjusted by using the **+** and **-** keys.
 I find this to be a crucial feature.